ISG-ICS/cloudberry/docs/documentation.md

 ## Quick Start

 ### Prepare the AsterixDB cluster
-Cloudberry relies on the AsterixDB service, so you will need to set up it first.
+Cloudberry runs on an Apache AsterixDB cluster.
+Here are two options to set up the cluster.

-* Option 1: Follow the official [documentation](https://ci.apache.org/projects/asterixdb/install.html) to setup a fully functional cluster.
+* Option 1: Use a prebuilt AsterixDB [docker image](https://hub.docker.com/r/jianfeng/asterixdb/) to run a small cluster on a single machine.
-* Option 2: Use the prebuilt AsterixDB docker image to run a small cluster locally.
-This approach serves the debug purpose.
+You can use [this script](https://github.com/ISG-ICS/cloudberry/blob/master/script/dockerRunAsterixDB.sh) to set up a cluster with two NCs.
-You can use [our script](https://github.com/ISG-ICS/cloudberry/blob/master/script/dockerRunAsterixDB.sh) to set up a two node cluster.
+* Option 2: Follow the official [documentation](https://ci.apache.org/projects/asterixdb/install.html) to setup a fully functional cluster.

 ### Run the TwitterMap demo
 Now let's checkout the code and run a TwitterMap demo on your local machine!
 You will need [`sbt`](http://www.scala-sbt.org/release/docs/Setup.html) to compile the project.